The Ultimate List of Core Values And How To Find Yours

 - Your Attention (and all that goes with it): Knowing your values and the ones you want to live by makes it easier to cut things out of your life that draw your attention away from what you truly consider important.

-How to Discover Your List of Personal Values
+How to Find Your List of Values

 Creating your own list of personal values helps you focus more on cultivating those values in yourself and finding ways to pass them on.